starship/starship/docs/config/README.md

 ::: warning

-`vicmd_symbol` is only supported in cmd, fish and zsh.
+`vimcmd_symbol` is only supported in cmd, fish and zsh.
 `vimcmd_replace_one_symbol`, `vimcmd_replace_symbol`, and `vimcmd_visual_symbol`
 are only supported in fish due to [upstream issues with mode detection in zsh](https://github.com/starship/starship/issues/625#issuecomment-732454148).